 The Protecting Americans from Tax Hikes (PATH) Act of 2015 includes important changes to the Individual Taxpayer Identification Number (ITIN) program.
-One provision will deactivate unused ITINs issued before January 1, 2013 over several years.
-Three categories of ITINs will expire at the end of 2021 and will have to be renewed to be used on a tax return.
+One provision deactivated unused ITINs issued before January 1, 2013.
+Other ITINs issued before 2013, which had been recently used to file a return, still were required to be renewed to be used on a tax return.
 This renewal process is designed to verify all ITINs under the same procedures.

 ITIN Renewal Requirement

 Who Is Affected?

 The IRS mailed notices to inform the following categories of ITIN holders that they needed to renew an ITIN (for the filer, a spouse, or a dependent) in order to file their next tax return.